 Connect with World-Famous Dolphins at Clearwater Marine Aquarium

 Location: 249 Windward Passage, Clearwater

 We love Clearwater Marine Aquarium because it’s a chance to get up-close with world-famous dolphins like Hope from the movie Dolphin Tale 2.
 Winter -the dolphin that put the aquarium in the international spotlight with the debut of the first Dolphin Tale movie – sadly passed away in 2021, but she has been memorialized through an endowment fund to help the aquarium to continue to rescue and rehabilitate other animals.
 You can also still see part of the movie set like Dr. Haskett’s office.

 While this is an aquarium that most definitely entertains, its true purpose is to rehabilitate and rescue animals and educate us about the importance or protecting these precious creatures and our waterways.
 You can book a dolphin cruise and even upgrade your day with an experience like feeding a dolphin and even feeding a shark!

-Experience the awe and wonder of Zubrick Magic in St. Pete
+Experience the awe and wonder of Zubrick Magic Theater in St. Pete

 Location: 1211 1st Ave N, Suite 101, St. Petersburg

 Did you know you can experience a real magic show in Tampa Bay?
 Illusionists Chris and Ryan Zubrick brought their award-winning magic show to St. Pete in 2021 and it’s been a huge hit ever since.
 Their show proves that magic isn’t just for kids–it transpires across all ages and everyone will leave wondering, ‘how did they do that?”

 Zubrick Magic Theatre is perfectly situated near St. Pete’s Central Avenue where you can easily walk to several yummy restaurants and even hop on a ride on the new SunRunner rapid bus line that takes you all the way to St. Pete Beach.